Siege of Tunis (Mercenary War): Mutiny

-After the conclusion of the war in Sicily, the 20,000 men of the Carthaginian army based there were evacuated in detachments to Carthage.
+After the conclusion of the war in Sicily the 20,000 men of the Carthaginian army based there were evacuated in detachments to Carthage.
 Rather than promptly paying the several years' back pay they were owed and hurrying them home, the Carthaginian authorities decided to wait until all the troops had arrived and then attempt to negotiate a settlement at a lower rate.
 Freed of their long period of military discipline and with nothing to do, the men grumbled among themselves and refused all attempts by the Carthaginians to pay them less than the full amount due.
-Eventually, they forcibly took over the city of Tunis, approximately 15 km from the city of Carthage itself.
+Eventually, they forcibly took over the city of Tunis, approximately 15 km from the city of Carthage.
 Panicking, the Carthaginian Senate agreed to payment in full.
 The discontent seemed to have abated when discipline broke down.
 Several soldiers insisted that no deal with Carthage was acceptable, a riot broke out, dissenters were stoned to death, the Carthaginian negotiators were taken prisoner and their treasury was seized.

-Spendius, an escaped Roman slave who faced death by torture if recaptured, and Mathos, a Berber dissatisfied with Hanno's attitude towards tax raising from Carthage's African possessions, were declared generals by the rebellious soldiers.
+Spendius, an escaped Roman slave who faced death by torture if he were recaptured, and Mathos, a Berber dissatisfied with Hanno's attitude towards tax raising from Carthage's African possessions, were declared generals by the rebellious soldiers.
 The news of a formed, experienced, anti-Carthaginian army in the heart of Carthage's territory spread rapidly, and many cities and towns rose in rebellion.
 Provisions, money and reinforcements poured in - eventually an additional 70,000 men, according to the ancient Roman historian Polybius, although many would have been tied down in garrisoning their home towns against Carthaginian retribution.
 The pay dispute had become a full-scale revolt.
 The three years of war that followed are known as the Mercenary War and threatened Carthage's existence as a state.